For you – Movement brings energy to everyday life

 Adding physical activity to our daily lives often seems surprisingly difficult, even when we know that being active is good for us.
 Physical activity and fitness are incredibly important for human well-being, health and daily functioning.

-Delayed symptoms of immobility in the body
+Immobility causes delayed symptoms in the body

 Being physically active throughout life